 Gerson Protocol: Diet of Protein, Carbohydrates

-The Gerson ‘cancer’ Therapy is an integrated set of medical treatments which has cured many cases of advanced cancer.
-Essentially, Dr Gerson in the course of 30 years of clinical experimentation applied many various combinations of treatments on cancer patients, always retaining that which was successful and discarding that which was not.
-Thus, an integrated pattern of treatment which cured many cases of advanced cancer evolved.
+The Gerson ‘cancer’ Therapy is an integrated set of medical treatments which has been used to treat many cases of advanced cancer.
+Essentially, Dr. Gerson in the course of 30 years of clinical experimentation applied many various combinations of treatments for cancer patients, always retaining that which he viewed as successful and discarding that which was not.
+Thus, an integrated pattern of treatment which treated many cases of advanced cancer evolved.

 What’s So Different About the Gerson Diet?

 People often comment that the Gerson diet is similar to many other nutritional approaches.
 It may be similar, but it is not the same.
 The macrobiotic approach, for example, recommends cooked foods almost exclusively and is high in sodium.
 Another dietary approach recommends large quantities of nuts and seeds.
 Still another stresses the importance of pH balance in foods.
 The Ann Wigmore diet recommends raw foods exclusively.

 All of these diets have their supporters, and they all have successfully treated some patients.
 There are many different schools of thought about how diet affects health and many different paths to wholeness.
 The approach you take to your own healing must be your own decision, but we encourage you to choose one approach and stick with it, adding aspects from other approaches only when they are known to be compatible.

 The Gerson Therapy usually is not effective if its dietary guidelines are mixed with those from other treatments.
 While the Gerson diet is similar to, and has served as the foundation for, many other nutritional healing programs, its guidelines activate specific biochemical processes that promote healing in a unique way.